-Every month, a facility inspection should be completed on the office, shop, and/or yard location.
-A Facility Inspection Check-list form can be used to conduct this inspection.
-The completed form should be provided to the <insert Manager/Supervisor or appropriate title of person within your company>.
-The <title of person mentioned in previous sentence should be inserted here> will review the form, take any corrective action needed, and maintain a file of completed inspections to monitor recurring hazardous conditions.
-An example of a Facility Inspection Checklist form can be found on the following page.
+Every month, a facility inspection should be completed and provided to the (insert Manager/Supervisor or appropriate title of person within your company).
+The (title of person mentioned in previous sentence should be inserted here) will review the report, take any corrective action needed, and maintain a file of inspections.